 Arturo joined Watsi on March 26th, 2013.
 Four years ago, Arturo became the 1759th member to automatically support a new Watsi patient every month.
-Since then, 4,187 more people have become monthly donors!
-Arturo's most recent donation traveled 8,500 miles to support Beatrice, a mom-of-8 from Kenya, to fund a mass removal.
+Since then, 4,713 more people have become monthly donors!
+Arturo's most recent donation traveled 8,800 miles to support Dalis, a preschooler from Cambodia, to fund mobility-restoring hip surgery.

 Beatrice is a 70 year old woman who is married with 8 children (4 sons and 4 daughters).
 They have all needed to drop out of school due to financial problems and started working.
 All are now married with spouses and are living on limited income, hand to mouth.
 Beatrice is farms maize and beans for home use.
 Her husband is aged and a casual laborer.
 He takes care of his few miraa plants at his home.
 During the rainy season, he earns little funds to support his wife as well as himself.
 They have a timber house where they live.
 Beatrice’s thigh started swelling 2 years ago.
 The mass progressed, leading her to go to a general hospital to seek treatment.
 She was given some antibiotics and pain medication.
 The condition improved hence reducing pain.
 However last month, the condition recurred and she came to our partner hospital for further treatment.
 After an x-ray, the doctor has recommended an excision.
 They have shared that they cannot afford the treatment, at a cost of $554 and request support.
 Beatrice said,’’ I will really appreciate if I am supported with my treatment.’’